Financial Aid & Credit Balance Refunds

 After I add my bank account information how quickly will I receive my first refund via direct deposit?

-Once you have added your bank account information in the "Direct Deposit" section of the Student Account Center, all future credit balances will be issued via direct deposit from that point forward.
+Once you have added your bank account information in the payment elections section of Workday, all future credit balances will be issued via direct deposit from that point forward.

 How long will it take for the direct deposit to show in my bank account?